AkarshRastogi/LeetPrac/README.md

 ## Usage

 1. **Open the Popup**:
-   - Click the **LeetReminder** icon in Chrome's toolbar to open the popup.
+   - Click the **LeetPrac** icon in Chrome's toolbar to open the popup.
 2. **Set a Reminder**:
    - Navigate to a LeetCode problem page (e.g., `https://leetcode.com/problems/two-sum/`).
    - The popup will display the problem title (e.g., "TWO SUM") and the current date and time